Skip to content

 self._send_clear_messages(heaters)

-# Disconnect MQTT on shutdown
+# Disconnect MQTT on shutdown.
+Snapshot the reference so the

-if event == "Shutdown" and self._mqtt_client is not None:
+if event == "Shutdown" and mqtt_client is not None:

 # Reset suppression flag on job lifecycle changes; actual suppression is decided in the temperature callback.